Where To Post Apartments for Rent or Sale For Free In New York

 How Much Can It Cost To Post Listings For New York City Real Estate?

 A quick look at some of the top sites on the net shows that you may need to spend as much as $25 to $50 per ad if you are trying to sell a home.
 Those ads add up—pun intended.
-If you choose to include an advertisement in the paper or a magazine, you might need to pay as much as $100 or more.
+If you include an advertisement in the paper or a magazine, you might need to pay as much as $100 or more.

 About This List